Tigers vs. Astros MLB Betting Odds, Trends & Prediction

-With Tarik Skubal set to oppose Hunter Brown in the pitching matchup, what’s the best bet in Friday night’s Tigers vs. Astros matchup at 8:10 p.m.
-ET?
+With Jack Flaherty set to oppose Justin Verlander in the pitching matchup, what’s the best bet in Saturday’s Tigers vs. Astros contest?
+First pitch is set for 4:10 p.m.
+ET from Minute Maid Park.

 Game Matchup & Betting Odds